 In the pilot episode, her bad character shows when she dates Joan’s ex and brings him to Joan’s birthday party.
 She asked Joan if she was fine with it and Joan said yes, yet we clearly see that Joan was upset.
 This was who Joan thought she would marry, but the man said he wasn’t ready.

 Toni only chased him because of his wealth and the gifts he would give her.
 For six seasons (I’m still binging the show), Toni doesn’t change her ways.

 Two episodes that really stood out to me on Toni’s narcissism are on season 4 episodes 13 and 14.
-This time she’s married to Todd –– a white, jewish doctor, who she bullies with her “short man” jokes.
-In episode 13 on valentine’s day, she completely ignores him, doesn’t buy him gifts and wants Joan to be miserable.
-Episode 14, she ignores Joan’s pleas for help on a charity auction, going to a book signing of a celebrity instead.
+This time she’s married to Todd –– a white, Jewish doctor, who she bullies with her “short man” jokes.
+In episode 13 on valentine’s day, she completely ignores him, doesn’t buy him gifts, and wants Joan to be miserable.
+In episode 14, she ignores Joan’s pleas for help at a charity auction, going to a book signing of a celebrity instead.
 She never donated to her auction, while the other girls did.

 We all have a “Toni” in our lives.
 What do you do with that kind of person?
 Cut them out of your life.